AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

     Notice that the **Campaign** linked record field displays the names of the campaigns you linked to products in the Product record type page.
 Updating the Campaign information automatically updates the Campaign linked record field for the Product record type.

-### Connect Adobe Workfront Planning records to Workfront objects
+### Connect Adobe Workfront Planning records to Workfront objects from the table view or the <!--Details tab of the--> record page

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->